 My cousin Apple was two years younger than me, but she was the first one who learned how to ride the bike.
 She taunted me, riding the bike around me saying, “I know how to bike; you don’t.
 Belat!”
 Continue reading “Bike and Bleed”

 Kalachuchi flowers symbolize death, but that’s not what I see when I’m looking at these white, yellow, or pink fragrant flowers.
 Instead, they trigger memories of my childhood.
 I loved climbing the Kalachuchi trees because unlike the coconut tree, they had branches, and unlike the mango tree, they don’t grow that high and the branches are not too thick, and unlike the kamias tree, they only had a few ants instead of a thousand.

-If you’ve read Taguan Mo Si Errol, you’d probably be wondering why my cousin was the target of evil childhood games.
+If you’ve read Childhood Game: Taguan Mo Si Earl, you’d probably be wondering why my cousin was the target of such evil childhood games.
 Well, here’s another.
-It’s called daganan mo si Errol.
+It’s called daganan mo si Earl.

 He hit me accidentally when he was playing in the classroom; I cried.
 The teacher made him say sorry because he was too young to instinctively know that what he did hurt me.

 During the Christmas play, I played Mary and he played Joseph.
-We were too young to truly fall in love, but I had enough craziness to be obsessed.
+We were too young to truly fall in love, but I was obsessed.
+So I did something drastic.

 When I was a kid, I wished I was born beautiful.
-Since I thought my genes had forsaken me, I had to find another way to transform into a swan.
+Since I thought my genes had forsaken me, I had to find another way to transform from an ugly duckling into a swan.
 I had this crazy idea that imitating the personalities of beautiful people will do the trick.
-I don’t know why I thought that way, but that led me to imitate characters in cartoons and telenovelas.
+I don’t know why I thought of that, but that led me to imitate characters in cartoons and telenovelas.